|

 Agatha Christie started writing her Autobiography in 1950 and didn’t finish it until 1965.

-Agatha Christie never enlarged upon the subject of her disappearance in 1926, thereby leaving her fans with one mystery that will never be solved.
+Agatha Christie never enlarged upon the subject of her disappearance in 1926, thereby leaving her fans with one mystery that may never be solved.

 Agatha Christie died peacefully on the 12th January 1976, aged 85.